backand/vanilla-sdk/README.md

 1. Run 'npm run patch'
 2. Run 'npm publish'
 3. Run from TeamCity: Build Deploy and Publish
-4. Only for Angular 1, open project: angular1-sdk and run 'npm run patch' - for now ignore the error in the end
-5. Ready to be tested!
+4. Ready to be tested!
 -->